-Sure, everyone knows that the aquarium water must be changed at some point.
-What some people might not know is why the water must be changed, and how much water should be changed.
+Sure, everyone knows that we must change the aquarium water at some point.
+What some people might not know is why we must replace the aquarium water.
+And how much water to replace.

-The percentage of partial water change is not an absolutely fixed number.
-You may change as little as 5~15%, or as high as 70~90%.
-The idea is to change just enough water to keep the harmful substances in the water in check without shocking the fish.
+The percentage of partial water change is not a fixed number.
+You may change as little as 5~15% or as high as 70~90%.
+The idea is to replace just enough water to keep the harmful substances in the water in check without shocking the fish.
 Therefore we recommend 30~50% as a standard.
 You may choose any percentage according to your own need.
-Heavily stocked aquarium’s nitrate level obviously builds up faster, thus requiring a larger percentage and/or more frequent water change.
+Heavily stocked aquarium’s nitrate level naturally builds up faster, thus requiring a more significant portion and more frequent water change.

 2. To clean the substrate for debris

 It is obvious that fish will produce waste.
 Fish poop is not a pretty sight, especially when there is a lot of it at the bottom of the tank.
 The insightful scene is the least of your worry.
-While a little fish poop should not be your concern, too much fish poop builds up over weeks and months and it might set the aquarium nitrogen cycle off balance, causing an ammonia spike.
-Even if the aquarium filter is efficient enough to avoid an ammonia spike for your aquarium, nitrate will still build up much faster simply because there was more ammonia being produced.
+While a bit of fish poop should not be your concern, too much fish poop builds up over weeks and months, and it might set the aquarium nitrogen cycle off balance, causing an ammonia spike.
+Even if the aquarium filter is efficient enough to avoid an ammonia spike in your aquarium, nitrate will still build up much faster.
+Because there is a higher production of ammonia.
 It can result in so-called Old Tank Syndrome.

 As was mentioned in Aquarium Filter For Fish Tanks, to remove the fish poop, you will need to use an aquarium vacuum to suck up all the fish waste and other debris from the bottom of the fish tank during every partial water change.

 It is not uncommon that there will be build-up on the sides of the fish tank glass.
-Sometimes it can be algae, sometimes it can be carbon deposits and even some organic material produced by the break-down of fish poop and leftover fish food.
+Sometimes it can be algae; sometimes it can be carbon deposits and even some organic material produced by the breakdown of fish poop and leftover fish food.
 Whatever it is building up there, it can make the aquarium look dirty, thus blocking your view.
 Regular cleaning will ensure crystal clear glass for your enjoyment.
-This can be easily done with a piece of algae scraper.
+You can quickly do it with a piece of algae scraper.

 4. To clean the aquarium filter system

 It is natural for some debris in the fish tank such as fish poop and leftover fish food to get sucked up into the aquarium filter, and the water flow rate of the filter will decrease over time.
-Too much debris in the filter system over a long period of time (usually months) can put too much strain on the filter’s little motor.
+Too much debris in the filter system over an extended period (usually months) can put too much strain on the filter’s little motor.
 You might hear the filter getting louder and louder.
-In some extreme cases, it can damage the motor and causing malfunction to the filter system.
+In some extreme cases, it can damage the motor and cause malfunction to the filter system.

-While it is not recommended to clean the aquarium filter too often in order to avoid possible damage to the beneficial nitrogen cycle bacteria colonies in it, the filter system still must be cleaned once in a while in order to keep the water flowing, to avoid an old tank syndrome resulting from too much fish poop and other organic debris building up inside the filter.
+While it is not recommended to clean the aquarium filter too often to avoid possible damage to the beneficial nitrogen cycle bacteria colonies in it, the filter system still must be cleaned once in a while to keep the water flowing.
+And to avoid an old tank syndrome resulting from too much fish poop and other organic debris building up inside the filter.

 How often the aquarium filter needs to be cleaned depends on what type of filter system you have.
-For example, a hang-on the back power filter might require more regular maintenance than a canister filter because it usually can suck in more debris.
+For example, hang on the back power filter might require more regular maintenance than a canister filter because it usually can suck in more debris.
 It is recommended that an aquarium filter system should be cleaned at least once a month.